 Try to envision how hot and humid it is there when buying and packing clothes so you only take clothes to Thailand that are suitable!

 Do not pack too much– firstly you’ll have to carry it all, secondly you really do not need a new outfit for everyday even if you are on holiday in Thailand and if you are visiting the islands you’ll pretty much live in bikini’s and beach wear!

-You can also buy everything you need there!
+Remember you can buy everything you need in Thailand!

 I’m Ellie Quinn!